12/21/04 Newsletter (below it are two previous newsletters on this issue):

 chemicals.
 The published CJLS opinion, written by Rabbis Elliot Dorff and Joel

-Roth and approved by a vote of 21-0, reads: "To be clear, then, in this ruling we
+Roth and approved by a vote of 21-0, reads: "To be clear, then, in this

 intend not only to ban shackling and hoisting animals, but also those pens